Ottoman Land Code of 1858: Land property 1516-1858

-Arazi Memluke lands were properties that were owned by private individuals that were collected through conquest, state endowment, or inheritance.
+Arazi Memluke lands were properties owned by private individuals and acquired through conquest, state endowment, or inheritance.
 These lands were subject to taxation by the Ottoman Empire.

 Arazi Mirie lands were state owned properties that the Ottoman sultan could bestow to loyal subjects, viziers, and military commanders (these lands were kept through payments to the Ottoman Empire).

 Arazi Mevkufe is land constituting Arazi Memluke which has been made Vakf in accordance with the Sharia.
 Vakf means that the Ottoman Sultan has assigned the tithes or taxes to a specific object as opposed to an individual.

 Arazi Metruke is land that has been allocated for public use (ex. roads).

 Arazi Mevat is land that nobody has claimed ownership of which has subsequently been neglected and remains uncultivated".

 The abolition of Musha land tenure is often mistakenly attributed to the 1858 land code.

 Enforcement

 Prior to the enactment of the Ottoman Land Code, 1858, land was held by virtue of Sultanic decrees, grants made by conquerors of various areas, judgments of both civil and Muslim religious courts, orders of administrative authorities and deeds of sale executed before the Muslim courts.
 Encroachment on unoccupied land belonging to the State and various other unauthorised methods accounted for large holdings.
 Land acquired by lawful means (such as grant from a competent authority) was, in theory at least, reported to Constantinople, where an effort was made to maintain a series of registers known as the daftar khaqani (imperial land registers).